ma7dev/2023-09-ma7dev.github.io/_tabs/whoami.md

 1. [x] Live in another country (US)
 2. [x] Get an affiliation on Twitch
 3. [x] Become one of the authors of a paper at a top-tier conference
-4. [ ] Get a Masters Degree (in-process)
+4. [x] Get a Masters Degree
-5. [ ] Become the first author of a paper at a top-tier conference
+5. [x] Publish a Python package
-6. [ ] Publish more than 25 posts
+6. [ ] Become the first author of a paper at a top-tier conference (in-process)
-7. [ ] Publish a Python package
+7. [ ] Publish more than 25 posts
 8. [ ] Publish an NPM package
 9. [ ] Get a PhD Degree
 10.  [ ] Work as a scientist in any of the FAANG companies
 11. [ ] Live in a different country for over 2 years (other than US).
 12. [ ] Be fluent in other language.
 13. [ ] Teach a course